buddhamagnet/cv/employment.md

 #### PROJECTS

-#### MICROSERVICE ARCHITECTURE - ONGOING
+#### MICROSERVICE ARCHITECTURE - SHIPPED!

 Instrumental in selling Go to the business and in the process of building out a suite of microservices to run in conjunction with an Enterprise Service Bus (Mulesoft).
 Services in Go are now being written on both sides of the pond.
+The project, which is an ongoing evolution, comprised building out a reactive architecture using Go and AWS (S3, SQS, SNS, EC2, EC2 Container Servic and Lambda).

-#### RAILS APPLICATION - ONGOING
+#### RAILS APPLICATION - SHIPPED!

 Providing support for a Rails application owned by [Digital News Agency](digitalnewsagency.com) (part of the Economist Group), including advising on upgrading from Rails 2.3.8 to 3 and then 3.1, building a robust test harness around the application and supporting ongoing development.
 Also involved in building a set of tools in Ruby for use by the ops team.